Aliucord/DiscordThemer/README.md

 [Support Server](https://discord.gg/EsNDvBaHVU)

 ### TODO
-- Rewrite module to kotlin and ui to jetpack compose
+- [x] Rewrite module to kotlin and ui to jetpack compose
+- [ ] Use material you
-- Updater
+- [ ] Updater
-- More fixes for latests versions
+- [ ] More fixes for latest versions
-- Revert rebrand theme
-- Update descriptions for advanced mode to match latest version of Discord
+- [ ] Implement descriptions for colors in advanced mode editor
-- Customize more things than colors
+- [ ] Customize more things than colors
+- [ ] Implement new theme format
+- [ ] Update screenshots

 ### Screenshots
 <img src="assets/Screenshot_1.png" height="400"></img>